Condition

 Pediatric Atrioventricular Canal (AV canal or AVC)

-- Children with an AV canal defect need to have surgery to repair it.
+All children with an AV canal defect will need to have surgery to fix it.

 Frequently Asked Questions